Manage fatigue during the work day

 Why fatigue matters.
-With the COVID-19 pandemic increasing stress for all of us, it's critical that we manage the one thing we know can help us respond effectively and perform at our best: Sleep.
+With the many stresses of life, it's critical that we manage the one thing we know can help us respond effectively and perform at our best: Sleep.

-Here are some tips and recommendations collected from experts at the Army Public Health Center and Walter Reed Army Institute of Research Sleep Center to get you started:
+Here are some tips and recommendations to get you started:

 Investing in sleep is critical.
 Cutting back by even one hour can make it tough to focus the next day and can slow our response time.
 Common short-term consequences of a lack of sleep include:

 - Decreased reaction time.

 Take steps to mitigate fatigue.
 Double check your sleep habits